Medical Management of ectopic pregnancy with Methotrexate

 A few days after the injection, it is usual to begin to bleed and this bleeding can last between a few days and up to 6 weeks.

 Every 3-7 days, beta hCG levels will continue to be monitored to ensure that they are falling appropriately.
-Most only need one injection but in up to a quarter of cases a further injection may be required if serum hCG levels are not decreasing.
+Most only need single-dose methotrexate injection but in up to a quarter of cases a further injection may be required if serum hCG levels are not decreasing.

 Methotrexate is at least as good as surgery in terms of subsequent successful pregnancies.
-This may be due to the fact that medical treatment is non-invasive, whereas surgery may cause some scarring around the tube.
+This may be due to the fact that medical treatment is non-invasive, whereas surgery may risk factors like some scarring around the Fallopian tube.